yodrew/darkroomretreat/manuscript/subset.md

 Everyone interested in a 5-day retreat can do one.
 Though not guaranteed, it is possible to catch up on all the sleep one ever lost.
 The amount of deep sleep that can be had in such a short amount of time is impossible to conceive beforehand and hard to believe even after experiencing it.

-You can get relief from your distress and overstimulation.
-You can recover homeostasis.
-You can regain hope and register a memory of feeling very good.
-While most effects fade after a few weeks, you will begin to recover little pieces of your lost self.
+You get relief from distress and overstimulation.
+You recover homeostasis.
+You regain hope and make a memory of feeling very good.
+While most effects fade after a few weeks, you will recover bits of your lost self.

-Lastly, you start learning how to be in darkness.
-Your supporter starts to learn how to be around a retreat.
-You will get a clearer idea about how and when to do future retreats, and for how long.
+You start learning how to be in darkness.
+Your supporter starts learning how to be around a retreater.
+You will see better how and when to do future retreats, and for how long.

-If your location has no running water, it's ok.
-For a 5-day retreat, it is unnecessary.
-See [____water____](#water) _-11_ for a short list of requirements.
+Running water is unnecessary for a 5-day retreat.
+See [____water____](#water) _-11_ meet the simple requirements.

-Timing of regular retreats is a bit more flexible than mini-retreats.
+Timing of multi-day retreats is flexible compared to mini-retreats.
 Plan to turn off lights between 18:00 and 20:00.
-If something comes up and you are a little late, it's ok.
-But if you start after 22:00 due to scheduling, insomnia, anxiety, or addiction, add an extra day and night of darkness to your retreat.
-This, by the way, is how to begin seriously interrupting these illnesses.
-The effect of such a short retreat will likely be temporarily.
-But at least you'll glimpse the light at the end of the tunnel.
+If something comes up and you are late, it's ok.
+But 22:00 is the deadline.
+If you miss it, start the next evening.

+Things come up.
+Insomnia, anxiety, and addiction screw things up.
+Darkness is how to begin seriously interrupting these illnesses.
+Most effects of a short retreat will fade.
+But you will glimpse the light at the end of the tunnel.

 In accordance with the natural diurnal cycle, go into darkness in the evening and come out in the morning.
 Just stay in extra days in between.
-This makes the dark part of a retreat 2.5 days (60 hours).
+This makes the dark part of the 5-day retreat ~2.5 days (~60 hours).
 Avoid checking the time.
 Use a cellphone alarm set to a specific day to know when the retreat is over.

-Besides sleeping as much as possible, eating, eliminating, and bathing, what does one do in darkness without work, people, or media?
-Light exercise and restful placement of attention.
-I explain more about the latter in [____attention____](#attention) _-5_.
+Besides sleeping as much as possible, eating, exercise, eliminating, bathing, what does one do in darkness without work, people, or media?
+One keeps [____attention____](#attention) _-5_ in restful places.

 Afterward, slowly re-adjust to light.
-You did not just watch a matinee in a dark cinema.
+You did not just watch the flickering light of a matinee in a dark cinema.
 You spent days in total darkness.
-Sudden exposure to daylight would be a painful and unnecessary shock.
-Spend a minimum of 15 minutes gradually relighting the room by opening the door and window panels a few millimeters at a time.
+Sudden exposure to daylight would be a shock.
+Spend a minimum of 15 minutes gradually relighting the room.
+Open the door or uncover a window a few millimeters at a time.

 > **_CAUTION:_** I did too many 5-day retreats (13!).
 It was like getting caught in a whirlpool.
 I lost too much [____false capacity____](#false-capacity) _-1_ before normal capacity could be restored to compensate.
 Avoid this mistake.

 If you do a 5-day retreat, just do **one**.
 Then press on with arrangements for a 9-day Czech retreat.
 This begins with sharing the idea with others.
 You support their 9-day Czech retreats, probably in your darkroom, till one can support yours.
 More below about this.

-A schedule for 5-day retreats in calendar form is further below.
+A schedule for 5-day retreats in calendar form is below.

 #### lit {#lit}

-Surprise: some days in a good dark retreat are sunlit.
+Surprise: in a good dark retreat, some days are sunlit.

 Medium and long retreats also have lit days.